 The Strategic Flood Risk Assessment (SFRA) informs the planning process of flood risk and provides information on future risk over a wide spatial area.
 It is also used as a planning tool to examine the sustainability of proposed development areas in the new Local Plan.

 The SFRA considers the River Wey, the River Blackwater and the River Tillingbourne.
-The SFRA is available to view at our planning helpdesk and from the links below.
+The SFRA is available to view at our Main reception and from the links below.

 Please note: Changes since the publication of the SFRA